techbone/MusaMobilleApp/README.md

-react native app with advanced typescriptt.
+react native app on expo with advanced typescript.